taniwha3/encyclopedia-authentica/http-basic-authentication/README.md

 > WARNING: HTTP Basic Auth is considered to be insecure.
 If you **must** use it, ensure you are using a TLS connection since it sends the password over the wire.

-HTTP Basic Authentication sends the username and password in the HTTP Headers.
+HTTP Basic Authentication transmits credentials by including a Base64 encoded string of "username:password" in the Authorization header of each HTTP request.

 ## Technical Details